Pokymon/foo.ng/README.md

 6. **Submit Pull Request:**
     - Create a pull request from your forked repository to this repository.
     - Briefly describe your project in the pull request description.
+    - If you are planning to use Vercel, please include the TXT record provided by Vercel in the pull request description.
     - We'll review your pull request and merge it if everything looks good.
 Once merged, your subdomain will be live at `your-subdomain.foo.ng`!

 **Example `subdomains.json` Entry:**